 Sure you can -- if you will take the time to read the plays carefully and thoughtfully.
 And -- this being Shakespeare -- if you DO put in the time, you WILL enjoy them!
 The Bard will amply reward your efforts (they don't call 'em "Great Books" for nothing!)
 And remember . . .
-I LOVE teaching this stuff, and I'm told that my enthusisam makes classes more fun!
+I LOVE teaching this stuff, and I'm told that my enthusiasm makes classes more fun!

 However. . .
 DON'T assume that the class will "take care of

 itself."
-If you have a heavy course- and/or work-load, please be sure to budget
+If you have a heavy course- and/or work-load,

 time for this class . . . or save it for another quarter.